swz30/Restormer/README.md

   </tr>
 </table>

-<b>RealDenoising</b> on SIDD and DND datasets. ∗ denotes methods using additional training data.
+<b>Real Image Denoising</b> on SIDD and DND datasets. ∗ denotes methods using additional training data.
 Our Restormer is
 trained only on the SIDD images and directly tested on DND.

 <img src = "https://i.imgur.com/6v5PRxj.png">